Territorial Divorce Records, 1852-1895

 In order to find territorial divorce records, researchers need to know an approximate date or time frame in which the divorce occurred as well as where the parties were residing at the time of the divorce.
 As very few of these records are name-indexed, researchers may find their research to be very time-consuming if they do not have this information.

-The following information about how the courts worked in the territorial period may assist researchers in finding divorce cases.
 Between 1852 and 1887, two separate courts had concurrent jurisdiction over divorce proceedings, the county Probate Court (for each individual county) and the District Court (covering multiple counties).
 Between 1852 and June 1878 there were no residency requirements, so individuals seeking a divorce in Utah technically had the rights to file anywhere within the territory.
-Most Utahns filed locally-in their county probate court or in the area district court-for convenience, but there was certainly nothing requiring them to do so.
+Most Utahns filed locally-in their county probate court or in the area district court for convenience, but there was certainly nothing requiring them to do so.

 In 1878, the Utah Legislature instituted a residency requirement for divorces which became effective after June 1878.
 In short, this meant that persons filing for divorce had to file in the County Probate Court (through 1887 only) or the District Court with jurisdiction over their place of residence.
 In 1887, the Federal government removed the Probate Courts' jurisdiction over divorce cases, and so between 1887 and 1896 all divorces were filed in the District Court only.